bablokb/pi-adc-phat/README.md

 ![](images/pi-adc-phat.jpg "ADC-pHat")

-Wireing is best seen using the Fritzing view of the bonnet:
+Wiring is best seen using the Fritzing view of the bonnet:

 ![](images/fritzing-adc.png "Layout using Fritzing")

 Software